 I have installed IIS 5.0 with SP2, and I implemented ROOT CA as stand alone authority and placed it in a DMZ.
-Is
+Is my server secure?

 With the limited amount of information this will be difficult to answer.